cairis-platform/cairis/about.md

 * Providing people to help maintain and grow CAIRIS.
 * Providing [modest] financial support we can use to employ interns to develop CAIRIS.
 * Buying consultancy to help you adopt CAIRIS.
 Any income from CAIRIS consultancy, will go back into the development of CAIRIS.
-* [KTPs](https://connect.innovateuk.org/web/ktp).
+* [Knowledge Transfer Partnerships (KTPs)](https://connect.innovateuk.org/web/ktp).
 If you're a UK SME and see CAIRIS as an important tool in growing your business, then a KTP is a great way of getting government funding to support us and your project.

 Please [get in touch](mailto:sfaily@bournemouth.ac.uk) if any (or all!) of the above is of interest to you.